Sakhee89/fe-sakhee-news/README.md

 To clone the repo use the command git clone https://github.com/Sakhee89/fe-sakhee-news.

+Next, install the dependencies and devDependencies by using the command npm install

 Run the development server with the command npm run dev

 ## Versions